 Train strike in Greece

 Trains around Greece won’t run, neither will the suburban railway within the Athens area.
-Confusingly, the blue metro line, which connects the airport to central Athens, will only work partially.
+Confusingly, this will also affect the airport metro line, which will only operate partially.
 This is because part of the line used by the metro is owned by the train company.

 If you need to get to the airport, you can use the Express airport bus – but make sure buses aren’t on strike as well, and leave early.
 Alternatively, you can get a Welcome taxi to the airport.